mrg498/erotica-marketplace/README.md

 # erotica-marketplace
-Website for creators to list and sell erotica stories.
+Website for creators to list and sell erotica stories and erotic audio.

 ## Users